mozilla-mobile/mozilla-vpn-client/README.md

 When the client is in staging mode, but not debug mode, pings will have the applicationId `MozillaVPN-staging` which allows for filtering between staging and production pings.

+#### A note on glean embedding

+Qt only accepts `major.minor` versions for importing.
+So if, for example, you're embedding glean v0.21.2 then it will still, for Qt's purpose, be v0.21.

 ## Bug report

 Please file bugs here: https://github.com/mozilla-mobile/mozilla-vpn-client/issues